Problem

 revenue growth in 5 years since PASPA fell

-Every major platform is optimized to capture people who bet, not people who care about the game.
-There's no home for the fan who just wants to feel something.
+Sports apps chase bettors, not fans who care about the game.
+Buzzr is for the fan who wants to feel something.

 How might we help sports fanscapture and share how a game felt,not just how it ended?